 1. Sharlot Hall Museum

-Located on West Gurley Street in Prescott, the Sharlot Hall Museum would be a great place to visit first on your trip to the area.
+Located on West Gurley Street in Prescott, I personally think that the Sharlot Hall Museum would be a great place to visit first on your trip to the area.

 Full of artifacts and exhibits – most of which have a distinctly Arizona flair – the museum focuses on the history and heritage of the north and central regions of Arizona.